-A badminton league is an organized badminton competition in which the athletes pay each other with one single common goal in mind, to be the champion of said league.
+A badminton league is an organized badminton competition in which the athletes play each other with one single common goal in mind, to be the champion of their league.
 Badminton leagues exist in various formats, amateur or professional, singles or doubles, regional or international, among many other variations.
 A league usually implies that it is a continuous competition, in which the players involved play on many different occasions.
-Sometimes, a league is comprised of many tournaments, and athletes get points depending on how they perform on those tournaments.
-As said before, in a league all the players play with the same goal in mind, to win.
-In a professional the winner may take home a prize money or some big trophy, while in an amateur neighbourhood league the winner might take home a giftcard to some kind of restaurant; still, they are all badminton leagues.
-If you want to learn more about the professional badminton leagues around the world or are simply trying to understand better your college's intramural league, this is the right place.

-There are 220 people in the world who practice badminton, people of all ages, identities, and from all corners of the globe.
-The sport is more popular in Asia, so naturally the Asian leagues are the most popular ones, in countries such as India, China, and South Korea.
-Because of the continent's tradition in the sport and the high population in many Asian countries, grassroots leagues are also immensely popular in participation.
 In the United States, badminton is also very popular, although not as celebrated as in Asia.
 Some popular leagues are the ones organized by the AAU, which also sponsors many other amateur and youth sports leagues across the country.
-The AAU has badminton leagues that goes from ages 8 and under all the way up to adult categories.
-In addition to that, some high schools also have badminton teams, even though there isn't a NCAA badminton league.
+The AAU has badminton leagues that go from ages 8 and under all the way up to adult categories.
+Additionally some high schools also have badminton teams, even though there isn't an NCAA badminton league.

 Starting a Badminton League